cchitsiang/awesome-stars/topics.md

 ## good-first-issue

 - [bluewave-labs/Checkmate](https://github.com/bluewave-labs/Checkmate) - Checkmate is an open-source, self-hosted tool designed to track and monitor server hardware, uptime, response times, and incidents in real-time with beautiful visualizations.
+Don't be shy, join here:
 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 - [refinedev/refine](https://github.com/refinedev/refine) - A React Framework for building  internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.
 - [files-community/Files](https://github.com/files-community/Files) - A modern file manager that helps users organize their files and folders.